cyohan21/Auth/README.md

 npm install
 npm run dev
 ```

+The finished UI covers registration, login and password management.
+Use `npm run build` to generate a production build.

 The server expects a PostgreSQL database configured via the `DATABASE_URL` environment variable and uses other environment variables for email settings and JWT secrets.